[funky_box style=” red | green | blue”]

-Since I finished hosting Insight on NPR affiliate Capital Public Radio in March 2012, I have lived in New York City, freelancing a bit, blogging about theater at www.stagetology.com, working on a book and writing, performing and recording a one-man show about my experience in the 2008 housing collapse.
-Underwater: The 100-Year Flood, was chosen as the All For One Theater Festival’s Work-in-Progress for 2013-14.
-Work continues.
+Since I finished hosting Insight on NPR affiliate Capital Public Radio in March 2012, I have lived in New York City, freelancing a bit, blogging about theater at www.stagetology.com, and working on a book.
+I also wrote and performed a one-man show about my experience in the 2008 housing collapse, Underwater: The 100-Year Flood.
+I was honored to have the script chosen by New York’s All For One Theater Festival as its Work-in-Progress for the 2013-14 season.

 Capital Public Radio, National Public Radio affiliate

 Guest host, Insight on Capital Public Radio, 2008-2012